DDM-Lab/janus/README.md

 If you plan on running something in a great many of parallel processes or threads, a good approach is to run just one to start, run `top` to see how much memory it is using, and do the obvious multiplication.
-If that number exceeds 200 GB, please scale by the number of processes or threads you plan to use.
+If that number exceeds 200 GB, please reduce the number of processes or threads you plan to use accordingly.

-If memory use becomes a problem for us I believe there are technical solutions to limit consumption by one user or login, but that seems complicated, prone to unintended consequence, and more than what we should need.
+If memory use becomes a problem for us I believe there are technical solutions to limit consumption by one user or login, but that seems complicated, prone to unintended consequences, and more than what we should need.
 I think if we’re all reasonably careful we can cohabit peacefully without such Draconian measures.